U.N. says Syrian helicopters fire on rebel strongholds

 Russia called on Monday for Iranian involvement in efforts to end the conflict in Syria, putting it at odds with the United States, and said Foreign Minister Sergei Lavrov will travel to Tehran on Wednesday to discuss the initiative.

-"Without Iranian participation, the opportunity for constructive international influence on the Syrian issue will not be utilized in full measure," the Foreign Ministry said.
+"Without Iranian participation, the opportunity for constructive international influence on the Syrian issue will not be utilised in full measure," the Foreign Ministry said.

 Russia, which is resisting Western and Gulf Arab pressure to take a tougher stance toward Assad, says a proposed conference would lend support to Annan's peace plan.